ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-10-continuity-invariants.md

 <br>

 This provides insight as to why continuity is so important.
 Continuous functions behave in an intuitive way.
-A _well-behaved_ typically refers to a smooth, continuous function.
+A _well-behaved_ function typically refers to a smooth, continuous function.